Appraisal vs. Inspection: 4 Key Differences

 What is a home inspection?

 Even though home inspections are another important part of the homebuying process, they aren’t a lender requirement.
-The buyer foots the bill for this step, which can cost around $300 to $415, according to online home resource HomeAdvisor.
-Cost may vary depending on factors like location and amount of competition among licensed home inspectors.
+The buyer foots the bill for this step, which can cost from $300 to $500, according to the National Association of Realtors (NAR).
+Cost may vary depending on factors like location and the amount of competition among licensed home inspectors.

 Inspectors look at structural aspects of the property to identify problems that could become costly for the buyer down the road.
-They evaluate crucial systems like heat, electricity and plumbing.
+They evaluate crucial systems such as heating, electricity and plumbing.

 As Curry-Terry notes, the inspection usually takes place before the appraisal and helps the homebuyer make an informed decision.
-If your inspector finds issues or problems, it’s up to you as the buyer to decide whether to try to negotiate the terms of your contract by adjusting the purchase price or requesting the seller perform certain repairs.
+If your inspector finds issues, it’s up to you, as the buyer, to decide whether to negotiate the terms of your contract by adjusting the purchase price or requesting that the seller perform certain repairs.

 » MORE: What to expect from a home inspection

-A key difference between appraisals and inspections is how lenders view them.
-Lenders typically require a home appraisal before approving a loan, but they don’t usually require a home inspection.
-Buyers will be expected to pay for the home appraisal as part of their closing costs during the final stages of a property purchase.
-This important step provides an official estimate of the property's market value, ensuring the buyer pays a fair price for their new home.
+Lenders typically require a home appraisal before approving a loan.
+This important step provides an official estimate of the property’s market value, ensuring the buyer pays a fair price for their new home.

 Risk factors of skipping a home inspection